Jisung: 2013–2015: SM Rookies

 In 2013, Jisung participated in the Mnet dance program Dancing 9 and was subsequently scouted by an SM Entertainment talent agent.
 As his mother was a fan of TVXQ and SHINee, he agreed to audition and successfully became a trainee under SM Entertainment.
 On December 17, 2013, he was publicly revealed as part of SM Entertainment's pre-debut trainee team SM Rookies.

 From 2013 to 2015, Jisung participated in the "SMTown Week" and "SMTown Live World Tour IV" world concert tours together with his future NCT Dream teammates.
 In July 2015, he appeared in TVXQ's U-Know's music video for "Champagne".
 In 2015, he was a cast member of Disney Channel Korea's The Mickey Mouse Club during his time as an SM Rookies member.
 In 2016, he appeared in the reality show NCT Life in Bangkok, which partly documented the 2016 SMRookies pre-debut showcase "SMRookies Show in Bangkok".

 2016–present: Debut with NCT Dream and solo activities

 On August 25, 2016, Jisung officially debuted as a member of NCT Dream with the single "Chewing Gum".

 In May 2018, Jisung participated in JTBC's Why Not?
 The Dancer, filming took place in Los Angeles, America, with his seniors, Eunhyuk and Taemin from SM Entertainment and Lee Gi-kwang.
 In September 2018, Park participated as a contestant on the KBS2 dance survival show Dancing High.

 In 2020, due to a knee injury, Jisung was not present for NCT 2020 Resonance promotions.
 With the release of 2021's Hot Sauce album, he became the youngest K-pop idol double-million album seller.

+In January 2026, Jisung would join the main cast of Crash for the second season as Ji Dae-se, the TCI team's new recruit.